brylie/degrees-of-open/open-and-participatory/governance.md

 > Stakeholders are informed of upcoming decisions and may contribute to their outcomes

-Members and stakeholders can participate in decision making \(voting power\) process.
+Members and stakeholders can participate in decision making \(voting power\) process[^1].
 This means including stakeholders in regular meetings or communications, with advance notification where possible.

 ## Independence